50 years on from Stonewall and Pride as a revolutionary movement

 The issues haven’t stopped

-The recent headlines stating that LGBT people experience more discrimination than any other group show us that despite companies plastering rainbows everywhere during pride month and claiming to support the LGBT community, we still don’t have equality – and never will under capitalism.
-We’ve seen throughout the history of various movements that whatever gains we win from the ruling class they slowly claw back – and the LGBT movement is no different.
+Helping educate people on the issues facing LGBT+ people is still necessary and should be made a workplace issue – just as the campaign against domestic violence was made a workplace issue in the 90s which helped change the law to protect women.
+The recent headlines stating that LGBT people experience more discrimination than any other group show us that despite companies plastering rainbows everywhere during pride month, and claiming to support the LGBT community, we still don’t have equality – and never will under capitalism.
+We’ve seen throughout the history of various movements that whatever gains we win from the ruling class they slowly clawback – and the LGBT movement is no different.
 The ruling class will do whatever benefits them the most.

 Although it’s illegal under the 2010 equality act, LGBT people are still much more likely to be discriminated against in the workplace – whether this is because they are refused employment because of disclosing their identity or because they suffer direct discrimination once they are employed.
 [For example some concerns about my performance at work magically came up shortly after it came up in conversation with the colleague that raised the concerns that I’m bi – and obviously there’s no way to prove that that’s why the concerns were raised so there’s no way to act against it, which is something that LGBT people often find in the workplace.]
 A report from the TUC recently found that 68% of LGBT+ people have faced sexual harassment at work, a large proportion of whom did not report it for fear of being outed and the harassment that often comes with this.